 Have fun !

-PS : Ok so www.erestraint.com has become an online shop for restraints (still owned by the same person as erestraint), while www.erestraints.com (notice the added "s" at the end) is now the main website, and that's where the RLV is hosted now.
+PS : The website where the RLV is hosted, the old and venerable"erestraint", has changed name recently.
+The old erestraint website has become an online shop for restraints (still owned by the same person as erestraint), while the new link (notice the added "s" at the end) is now the main website, and that's where the RLV is hosted now.
 While the website is still currently under construction, the RLV is already available there, on a web page that closely resembles the old one.
 And yes, that web page looks lame.
 It looks lame.
 Did I say it looks lame ?
 Well you know what ?
 I like it like that.
 That's how the web looked like when I was at the university (did I just give away my age here ?), and I'm not really a fan of all the widgets that slow down page downloads, pop up ads in your face, spy on you etc. I like it barebones so that's why it looks so lame.
 Plus I have zero skill in website design anyway.